alexbrand/bucketboard/README.md

-# BucketBoard
+# bixo

 A high-performance web-based object storage explorer for managing cloud storage across multiple platforms.

 ## Overview

-BucketBoard is designed to be a fast, intuitive, and powerful interface for exploring and managing object storage across all major cloud providers.
+bixo is designed to be a fast, intuitive, and powerful interface for exploring and managing object storage across all major cloud providers.
 Built with performance in mind, it provides a unified experience for working with cloud storage regardless of the underlying platform.

 ## Goals